buds-lab/building-data-genome-project-2/README.md

 |   ├─metadata            <- buildings metadata
 |   ├─ weather            <- weather data
 |   └─ meters
-|       ├─ raw            <- all meter reading datasets, one file for each kind of meter
+|       └─ raw            <- all meter reading datasets, one file for each kind of meter
-|       └─ screening      <- data-sets created during he data screening process
-|           ├─ anomalies  <- all meters anomalies detected
-|           └─ breakout   <- all meters breakouts detected
 ├─ notebooks              <- Jupyter notebooks, named after the naming convention └─ figures                <- figures created during exploration of BDG 2.0 Data-set
 ```